atubak400/Ubuntu_Lamp_Stack_Implementation/Documentation.md

 ---

-Step 21: Open it in browser using 'http://localhost/index.php' or 'http://yourserveripaddress/test.php' depending on what you have.
+Step 21: Open it in browser using `http://localhost/index.php` or `http://yourserveripaddress/test.php` depending on what you have.
 Should see the image below:
 ![sudo systemctl status apache2](./Images/21.png)

 ---

 ---

-Step 22: For security reasons remove the index.php file by running `$ sudo rm /var/www/projectlamp/index.php`
+Step 22: For security reasons remove the index.php file by running `sudo rm /var/www/projectlamp/index.php`

 ---